2020 Holy Family Auction Frequently Asked Questions

 This year auction is scheduled for February 22nd at Huber’s Plantation Hall.

 How much does it cost to attend the auction?

-Cost to attend the auction is $50 a person (Tickets will raise to $60 on February 5.)
-This includes appetizers, dinner, dessert, live auction and live music provided by The Juice Box Heroes.
+Cost to attend the auction is $60 a person (Tickets will raise to $65 on February 8) This includes dinner, dessert, live auction and live music provided by 100% Poly

 How do I reserve my tickets for the auction?